-By creating sustainable aquaculture infrastructure, expertise and collaborations, SEANET will establish a lasting network of researchers whose goal will be to inform regulators, investors, new and current aquaculturists and the public on the best available science in sustainable aquaculture.
+By creating sustainable aquaculture infrastructure, expertise, and collaborations, SEANET aims to establish a lasting network of researchers whose goal will be to inform regulators, investors, new and current aquaculturists and the public on the best available science in sustainable aquaculture.

 SEANET Buoy Network

 Want to see the data that SEANET is collecting in real time?

 See the data collected by the large buoy at the mouth of the Damariscotta River by clicking here.